A 4-Question Guide to Unlock Your Creativity

 Actually we can.
-While creativity was once considered to be the exclusive dominion of eccentric geniuses such as Albert Einstein, Vincent van Gogh and Steve Jobs, recent research shows creativity consists of manifold traits—intellect, curiosity, ambition, persistence, to name just a few.
+Creativity was once considered to be the exclusive dominion of eccentric geniuses such as Albert Einstein, Vincent van Gogh and Steve Jobs.
+But recent research shows manifold traits—including intelligence, personality traits such as openness to experience and curiosity—affect creativity.

 In Wired to Create: Unraveling the Mysteries of the Creative Mind, co-author Scott Barry Kaufman, Ph.D., makes the case that everyone’s brains are capable of profound creativity.
 But knowing how or why is a sticky, tricky business.
 That’s because not only are there many facets to creativity, he says, but so many of them are at odds with each other.
-“Creatives” are not only artistic and imaginative, for example; they are analytical and task-oriented, too.
+“Creatives” are not only artistic and imaginative; they are, for example, analytical and task-oriented, too.
 Creativity checks lots of (seemingly contradictory) boxes.

-Neuroscience, which has been so effective at mapping which parts of the brain are involved with which cognitive functions, has only added to the confusion when it comes to creativity.
-Focusing attention on a chore, for example, is an executive function headquartered in the prefrontal cortex.
-The fight-or-flight response originates in the amygdala.
-Long-term memories are stored in the hippocampus.
-But when people are engaged in creative tasks and are in the process of refining their work or collaborating with others to make further progress, brain scans show that their whole noggins light up like Christmas trees.
+Neuroscience has been so effective at mapping which parts of the brain are involved with which cognitive functions.
+But it has only added to the confusion when it comes to creativity.
+The fight-or-flight response, for example, originates in the amygdala.
+The hippocampus facilitates the creation and storage of long-term memories.
+But for those engaged in creative tasks and in the process of refining their work or collaborating with others to make further progress, a number of brain regions support creative ability.

 From a practical standpoint, the diversity of experience involved in creativity makes it a difficult concept to study.
 After all, how do you measure?
-Is the metric based on how many new ideas you can come up with (scientists label this creative thinking)?
-On how you dress, what music you listen to, and with whom you strike up conversations (creative behavior)?
-On the number of screenplays you’ve written, products you’ve developed, or paintings you’ve sold (creative achievement)?
-Or simply on how creative you feel yourself to be (creative self-perception)?
+Is the metric based on how many new ideas you can come up with?
+On how you dress, what music you listen to and with whom you strike up conversations?
+On the number of screenplays you’ve written, products you’ve developed or paintings you’ve sold?
+Or simply on how creative you feel yourself to be?

-Along with Martin Seligman, Ph.D., the founder of the field of positive psychology, Kaufman established the Imagination Institute, part of the Positive Psychology Center at the University of Pennsylvania in Philadelphia, to answer these questions.
+Along with Martin Seligman, Ph.D., the “father of positive psychology,” Kaufman established the Imagination Institute, part of the Positive Psychology Center at the University of Pennsylvania, to answer these questions.
 They’ve found that despite the untidiness of the creative brain, a few elements brand us all as creative human beings.
 Ask yourself these four questions to determine what makes you imaginative, innovative and resourceful.

 1. Are you divergent?

-One study from Northwestern University found that, in regards to sensory processing as a predictor of creative achievement, divergent thinking did not correlate with real-world creative success.
-“People who perform really well on divergent thinking tests aren’t necessarily creative achievers,” says Darya Zabelina, Ph.D., author of the study.
-That is, even the folks who couldn’t think of anything to do with the paper clip besides hold papers together were just as likely to write and direct a successful play, say, than the people who had loads of MacGyver-type tricks for the humble office-supply staple.
+One 2015 study from Northwestern University found that, in regards to sensory processing as a predictor of creative achievement, divergent thinking did not correlate with real-world creative success.
+“People who perform really well on divergent thinking tests aren’t necessarily creative achievers,” says Darya Zabelina, Ph.D., the lead author of the study.
+That is, even the folks who couldn’t think of anything to do with the paper clip besides holding papers together were just as likely to write and direct a successful play as the people who had loads of MacGyver-type tricks for the humble office-supply staple.
 Divergent thinking doesn’t always predict creativity.

-It’s not just our professional lives, though, where creativity matters.
+It’s not just our professional lives, though, where unlocking your creativity matters.
 Relationships involve inventive problem-solving at every turn, for example, as does the management of our own emotional well-being.
-Do you want to keep reacting to your father with anger, for example, or do you want to find a new way of getting past old resentments and see things differently?
-It takes creativity to change our mindsets, which may be why studies have shown that creative people are generally happier and why a positive mood has been associated with higher levels of creativity.
+Do you want to keep reacting to your father with anger, or do you want to find a new way of getting past old resentments and see things differently?
+It takes creativity to change our mindsets.
+And that may be why studies have shown that creative people are generally happier and more positive.

 2. Are you open?

-The Imagination Institute’s research found that people who score high on “openness to experience—that is, the degree to which one is willing to engage with novel experiences for their own sake—are much more likely to possess artistic creativity.
+The Imagination Institute’s research found that people who score high on openness to experience—that is, the degree to which one is willing to engage with novel experiences for their own sake—are much more likely to possess artistic creativity.

 “People who are high in openness might enjoy traveling to new places, eating foods they’ve never eaten before and discussing ideas they’re unfamiliar with,” says Marie Forgeard, Ph.D., lead scientific consultant for the Imagination Institute.
-In short, they’re curious.
-And their curiosity pays off in enhanced creativity.
+In short, they’re curious, and it pays off in enhanced creativity.
 “When we diversify our experiences, we’re more likely to come up with new ideas or ways of looking at the world,” Forgeard says.
 “We can find the connections between things that most people would not think to connect.”
-You may hear a new song, for example, that reminds you of that book you read that was recommended by the guy you met on the train who was from Japan, and it makes you wonder whether the cherry blossoms have bloomed there yet and what climate-change factors could be influencing the unseasonable weather this year.
-Suddenly you’re inspired to write, paint, cook or just rearrange your living room.
+You may hear a new song, for example, that reminds you of that book you read that the guy you met on the train recommended.
+He was from Japan and that makes you wonder whether the cherry blossoms have bloomed there and what climate change factors could be influencing the unseasonable weather.
+Suddenly you feel the inspiration to write, cook or rearrange your living room.

-For some people, these cognitive connections may happen whether they want them to or not.
-In a study published in Memory & Cognition, Zabelina explored how patterns of attention may influence creativity.
-She contrasted “flexible” attention (when you can easily shift your focus from one subject to another without being distracted) with “leaky” attention (when you have difficulty sustaining your attention because of sensory distractions).
-If your attention is leaky, the beeping horn from outside the window, the thunking of the ice maker, and the light coming from the bathroom will all distract you from getting your tax return done, say, or finishing that email to your partner.
-Most people’s brains tune out the sensory information that isn’t relevant to the job at hand, but leaky brains let it all in without any filtering.
+For some, these cognitive connections may happen whether they want them to or not.
+In a 2015 study published in Memory & Cognition, Zabelina explored how patterns of attention may influence creativity.
+She contrasted “flexible” attention (avoiding sensory distraction) with “leaky” attention (paying attention to sensory distractions).
+If your attention is leaky, the beeping horn from outside the window and the light coming from the bathroom will all distract you from, say, getting your tax return done or finishing that email to your partner.
+While many people’s brains tune out the sensory information that isn’t relevant to the job at hand, leaky brains let it all in without any filtering.
 And while this can make checking items off a to-do list trying, Zabelina’s work shows that it also promotes creativity.
-In her study, the participants with the highest number of lifetime creative achievements (recognition as a top chef, for example, or a published novel) were the least able to successfully complete a concentration task.
+In her study, the participants with the highest number of “real-world creative achievements”—specifically artistic achievements—were more prone to leaky attention.

 “It’s a double-edged sword because people with leaky attention can be easily overwhelmed, but they’re also more creative,” Zabelina says.
 “They are sensitive to the environment they’re in as well as their internal, emotional environment.
 They don’t disregard things as irrelevant.
 They notice things and make connections between all the stimuli they’re experiencing.”
 With more information coming in, folks with leaky attention seem to be more readily inspired.
 (Divergent thinkers, it’s interesting to note, aced the concentration test.)

 Does this mean that people with attention deficit disorders are creative geniuses?
 It’s possible, Zabelina says, but there has to be a balance.
-“You have to be an astute observer, but you also have to be able to sit down and write that book or build the invention you just thought of.”
+“You have to be an astute observer,” she says, “but you also have to be able to sit down and write that book or build the invention you just thought of.”
 Leaky creatives have to learn tricks to harness their observational inspiration without being inundated by it.
-To do so, Michael DeVine, owner of DeVine Consulting, an executive coaching firm based in Plano, Texas, and Columbus, Ohio, suggests practicing mindfulness.
+To do so, Michael DeVine, owner of Michael DeVine Counseling & Coaching in Dublin, Ohio, suggests practicing mindfulness.
 By training yourself to notice what’s going on around and within you at the present moment, without getting caught up in it, you can actually focus better, he says.
-“Creative people need to feel centered before they can reach their peak performance,” he says.
+“Creative people need to feel centered before they can reach their peak performance.”

 3. Are you motivated?

 Is creativity worth anything without the achievements to show for it?
-You can make all the connections you want in your head, but unless you put pen to paper, your creativity is contained, self-serving.
+You can make all the connections you want in your head.
+But unless you put pen to paper, your creativity is contained, self-serving.
 And that’s fine, many psychologists say.
-Your self-perception of your own creativity is what matters when it comes to your life satisfaction and sense of fulfillment.
+Your self-perception of your own creativity can still improve your sense of well-being.

 People who are very “open to experience cognitively engage with perception, fantasy, aesthetics and emotion,” Kaufman says.
 In other words, pondering, fantasizing and introspecting can constitute the creative life for many.
 While some people may be more predisposed to imaginative thinking, Forgeard says “not all of them are motivated to develop this ability and dedicate themselves to a creative mission.”
 Which is why highly creative achievers aren’t always the dreamy types we picture.
-Creative achievement requires executive function skills such as organization, planning and focus—the opposite of leaky attention, one of the many contradictions that makes creativity so messy, Kaufman says.
+Creative achievement requires executive function skills—the opposite of leaky attention, one of the many contradictions that makes creativity so messy, Kaufman says.

 4. Are you collaborative?

-The chaotic nature of creativity is why Mark Prommel, the creative director of Pensa, an award-winning design and invention firm in New York City, believes in teamwork.
+The chaotic nature of creativity is why Mark Prommel, partner and design lead at Pensa, an award-winning design and engineering firm in New York City, believes in teamwork.
 “We put people together from different backgrounds [engineering, design, art, business] because we need all kinds of brains thinking about a problem,” Prommel says.
 “We don’t separate our teams into creative and noncreative people because everyone has a different type of creativity, and they’re all needed to complete a project.
 Being open to other ideas and collaboration is so important.”